jsbyrnes/AM_JointInversion/README.md

 Things that could be added
  - Ellipicity, trivial addition.
+ - A dereverb filter for sediments.
+Right now, if you try to invert a lot of sites, the high-f terms are all reverbs.
+You can model these well - sometimes.
+Sometimes, you get garbage and more work needs to be done to figure this out.
+Lots of good targets without the terrible reverbs though!
  - Love waves and a radial anisotropy term
  - A full Vp/Vs model where the reverbs are also modeled (I have tried this, but it made things slow)
- - A dereverb filter for sediments.
-Right now, if you try to invert a lot of sites, the high-f terms are all reverbs.
-You can model these well, sometimes.
-Sometimes, you get garbage and more work needs to be done to handle these.
-Lots of good targets with terribly reverbs though!